aamrits/frontend-interview-questions/content/js-concepts.md

 ```

 Key points:

-* Invoked immediately after they are defined.
+- Invoked immediately after they are defined.
-* Can be anonymous.
+- Can be anonymous.
-* Useful for creating a new scope.
+- Useful for creating a new scope.

-**Arrow Functions**
+##### Arrow Functions

 Arrow functions provide a shorter syntax for writing functions.
 They do not have their own `this` context, meaning `this` is lexically bound to the surrounding scope.

-Example:

 ```javascript
 const greet = (name) => `Hello, ${name}!`;